Non-simple polarised abelian surfaces and genus 3 curves with completely decomposable Jacobians: Introduction

-In such a case, we can write $m=\frac{cd}{a}, n=\frac{cd}{b}$ for some pairwise coprime $a,b,c\in\Z$.
-Then, there exist $u,v\in\Z$ satisfying $au-bv=c$ and $\mathcal{E}_d(m,n)$ is the image of the set of period matrices \end{theorem} The idea of the proof is to use certain cyclic isogenies from principally polarised abelian surfaces in order to reduce the problem to working in the principally polarised case.
+\end{thm} The idea of the proof is to use certain cyclic isogenies from principally polarised abelian surfaces in order to reduce the problem to working in the principally polarised case.
 Since we understand the situation for principally polarised surfaces, we need to carefully compute the degrees of the induced restrictions of the isogeny to each elliptic curve.
-To show the irreducibility we consider modular curves as moduli spaces of elliptic curves with level structure and show that our objects of interest are equivalent under the action of the symplectic group.
+To show the irreducibility (for a square free $d$) we consider modular curves as moduli spaces of elliptic curves with level structure and show that our objects of interest are equivalent under the action of the symplectic group.

-Our approach can be seen as a careful combination of ideas in \cite{vdG} and \cite{G}.
-We reduce the problem of finding exponents to the principally polarised case with additional structure and use symplectic action to conclude the results.
-Therefore, we significantly extend the statement of Theorem IX.2.4 from \cite{vdG} and solve an open problem stated in \cite[page 334]{G}.
+However, if there is an odd square that is a divisor of $d$, then we are able to show that there are multiple components of $\mathcal{E}_d(d,d)$.
+We show the following result. \begin{thm}[see Theorem \ref{thmmany}] If $p^2|d$ for some odd $d$, then the locus $\mathcal{E}_d(d,d)$ has at least $\sigma(p)$ irreducible components, where $\sigma(p)$ is the number of divisors of $p$. \end{thm} The idea to distinguish irreducible components is to consider the subgroup $E\cap F$ and show that they may be parametrised by distinct finite abelian groups.

+We conclude this part of the paper with a natural question. \begin{quest}[see Question \ref{qirr}] Does the number of irreducible components of $\mathcal{E}_d(d,d)$ equal $\sigma(p)$, where $p$ is the maximal odd number satisfying $p^2|d$? \end{quest}